The Powerful Forces That Fight for American Fraternities

 “That's actually a form of profiling by police officers,” Gove replied.
 “It’s like someone asking if I was Jewish when they were out on the scene.
 Yeah, I said, ‘No.’ I shouldn’t have answered it.”

 The dean had compelling evidence: police testimony supported by a 17-minute dash-cam video of drunken under-aged recruits.
-He had secured a signed confession from one of those recruits—or “pledges,” as they’re often called in Greek life.
+He had secured a signed confession from one of those recruits—or “pledges,” as they’re called in Greek life.
 The student said the fraternity had ordered the pledges to drink from a cooler full of mysterious liquor.

 A defense lawyer might have counseled his client to plead guilty.
 But Gove had no such plan.
 Neither did Goolsby.
 When they were finished, the administration and the college’s president would learn the cost of confronting SAE.